KennySoh/Technical-Interview/goals.md

 # 16 Feb 2021
 ### DeadLines:
-- [ ] Start the Flutter udemy course.
+- [ ] Start the React udemy course.

 ### Things I'll Do in the Future: